 The following maintenance schedule contains information pertaining to the living quarters of this motorhome.
-Follow the vehicle manufacturer's recommendations for servicing and maintaining the vehicle (motorized) portion of this motorhome.
+Always defer to the vehicle manufacturer's service and maintenance recommendations for servicing and maintaining the vehicle portion of this motorhome.

-ITEM EVERY TRIP EVERY EVERY 3 MONTHS EVERY 6 MONTHS EVERY YEAR PRIOR TO STORAGE AS REQUIRED PROCEDURE TO BE PERFORMED: Maintenance schedules are minimum requirements.
-Heavy use, unusual temperatures or humidity, or other extreme conditions may require more frequent maintenance.
-Engine/Chassis х х х Check engine oil and top off with type recommended by chassis manufacturer.
-Change oil and filter at recommended mileage intervals. Х х Check fluid levels including: brake, steering, coolant, transmission, washer, etc. Top off reservoirs as needed with fluids recommended by chassis manufacturer. х х Inspect underneath engine and transmission for leaks.
-Repair as necessary. х х Inspect air and fuel filters and replace at interval recommended by chassis manufacturer. Х х Inspect chassis battery, terminals and cables.
-Repair and replace as necessary. Х х Inspect suspension, steering components, exhaust systems etc. Repair and replace as necessary. х х Generator exhaust: inspect for cracks, blockages, damage.
+0 œ ي PROCEDURE TO BE PERFORMED: TRIF FR TH RY 3 THS RY 6 THS YEA R TO UIRE Maintenance schedules are minimum requirements.
+Heavy ITEM EVERY TRIP EVERY MONTH EVERY 3 MONTHS EVERY 6 MONTHS EVERY YEAR PRIOR TO STORAGE AS REQUIRED use, unusual temperatures or humidity, or other extreme conditions may require more frequent maintenance.
+Engine/Chassis Х х Х Check engine oil and top off with type recommended by chassis manufacturer.
+Change oil and filter at recommended mileage intervals. Х Х Check fluid levels including: brake, steering, coolant, transmission, washer, etc. Top off reservoirs as needed with fluids recommended by chassis manufacturer. Х Х Inspect underneath engine and transmission for leaks.
+Repair as necessary. х Х Inspect air and fuel filters and replace at interval recommended by chassis manufacturer. Х х Inspect chassis battery, terminals and cables.
+Repair and replace as necessary. Х х Inspect suspension, steering components, exhaust systems etc. Repair and replace as necessary. Х х Generator exhaust: inspect for cracks, blockages, damage.
 Replace immediately if any faults are discovered.
-Brakes Х х х х Check fluid levels.
+Brakes Х Х х Х Check fluid levels.
 Top off reservoir as needed with fluid specified by chassis manufacturer and only from an unopened container. Х Х Inspect pads and rotors.
-Replace as necessary. х х х Inspect parking brake for proper function.
-Repair and replace as necessary. х х Inspect brake lights and turn signals for proper function.
-Repair and replace components as needed. х х Inspect brake controller (towing) for proper function.
+Replace as necessary. Х Х Х Inspect parking brake for proper function.
+Repair and replace as necessary.
+X Х Inspect brake lights and turn signals for proper function.
+Repair and replace components as needed. Х Х Inspect brake controller (towing) for proper function.
 Repair and replace as needed.
 Note: typically not factory installed.
-Weight Distribution х х Check for proper weight distribution of equipment and components.
-Place heavy items as near and over axles as possible. х Weigh loaded motorhome with vehicle scales to determine loading.
+Weight Distribution Х Х Check for proper weight distribution of equipment and components.
+Place heavy items as near and over axles as possible. Х Weigh loaded motorhome with vehicle scales to determine loading.
 Do not overload vehicle per GAWR and GVWR ratings (see manufacturers specifications).
 Tires х х Inspect for proper inflation (PSI).
 Inflate to proper cold pressure (PSI).
 Inspect for wear.
 Repair or replace ONLY with tire(s) of proper size and load rating.
-Unusual wear patterns indicate problems that should be addressed by qualified technicians. х х Check all wheel lug nuts and tighten using a properly calibrated torque wrench.
-Torque per chassis manufacturers specifications. х х Inspect spare tire for proper inflation (PSI).
+Unusual wear patterns indicate problems that should be addressed by qualified technicians. Х х Check all wheel lug nuts and tighten using a properly calibrated torque wrench.
+Torque per chassis manufacturers specifications. Х Х Inspect spare tire for proper inflation (PSI).
 Inspect for cracking, aging.
 Replace as necessary.